iottly/iottly.github.io/_tutorials/connect_raspberrypi.md

 ## Uninstall agent

- To unistall the agent run this command from the home in ssh or putty:
+ Only if you want to unistall the agent, run this command from the home in ssh or putty:
 `iottly-device-agent-py/iottly-device-agent-py/uninstall`